k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 ### Supporting Table-Level Tasks Using Connectors - Update TableLevelDefinitions MTable

-- Add a new record to the TableLevelDefinitions MTable after installing the connector extension, e.g. **BigQuery** in order to support table-level tasks based on the connector:
+- Add a new record to the TableLevelDefinitions MTable after installing a connector extension, e.g. **BigQuery**, in order to support table-level tasks based on the connector:
   - **interface_name** - populate this field with the connector's interface name.
   - **extract_flow** - populate this field with the connector's extract flow.
   - **delete_flow** - populate  this field with the connector's delete flow.